• Skip to primary navigation

 Stainless steel skimmer for hot pot

-The stainless-steel skimmer is used to skim off or remove any foam that forms on the broth in the hot pot, and it can also be used to drain the foods coming out of the hot pot.
+The stainless-steel skimmer is used to skim off or remove any foam that forms on the broth in the hot pot, and it can also be used to drain the food coming out of the hot pot.

 Thermometer for deep frying

 A thermometer is used when deep frying to monitor the temperature of the cooking oil.
 Deep frying requires higher temperatures, and a deep-frying thermometer can reach higher temperatures than a regular thermometer, usually around 400 degrees Fahrenheit.
 It often has a metal clip that is used to attach it to the pot.
-This holds it in place and limits the potential for hot splatter that may result from moving it in and out of the deep fryer during cooking.
+This holds it in place and limits the potential for hot splatter from moving it in and out of the deep fryer during cooking.

 Vegetable brush